The Playful Place

 • Prefer foods prepared the same way each meal.

-• Often won't eat at school or kindy.
+• Challenges eating at school or kindy.

 • Mealtimes are stressful at home.